copperspice/doxypress/README.md

 * Refactored to use value based containers instead of pointer based containers
 * For improved memory management variadic templates and shared pointers are used
 * Source code reformatted for improved readability
-* Modified source code to use C++14 functionality, features, and syntax
+* Modified source code to use modern C++ functionality, features, and syntax

 Output